level12/keg-app-cookiecutter/readme.rst

     # One-time run
     ~/projects/keg-app-cc-src$ ./cookie-run-demo

-    # Watch cookiecutter files and run when they chanve
+    # Watch cookiecutter files and run when they change
     ~/projects/keg-app-cc-src$ ./cookie-watch

 These have a hard coded path in them for my (RLS) project's directory.
 If someone else wants to